 Basil Karlo was a B-list movie star.
 When Basil hears that there will be a remake of a horror film he once stared in (The Terror) he is driven mad even though he was to be involved in the making of the film.
 Basil goes on a killing spree aimed at the cast and crew of the film wearing the mask of the films villain, Clayface.
 He is brought to justice by Batman and Robin.

-Clayface was created by Bob Kane and was first featured in Detective Comics #40.
+Clayface was created by Bob Kane and Bill Finger and was first featured in Detective Comics #40.

 During the golden age Basil Karlo was nothing more than a b-list actor turned crazy.
-He tried to kill all of his fellow actors and even Bruce Wayne's fiance, but was stopped multiple times by Batman & Robin.
+He tried to kill all of his fellow actors and even Bruce Wayne's fiancée, but was stopped multiple times by Batman and Robin.

 Hagen later finds a way to copy the protoplasm in a lab but only giving the clay effect for five hours.

 Suffering from hyperpituitarism Payne works at S.T.A.R.
 Labs trying to find a cure.
 Payne comes across a sample of Matt Hagen’s blood, isolating an enzyme within the sample and injects it into himself.
 He carries on a normal life until a date goes horribly wrong.
 Payne starts to melt and when he reaches out for help, his date begins to melt on contact.

 Payne builds himself a suit so as not to touch anyone else but soon realizes that he has to survive.